PM Modi provided justice to Sikhs, brought community into mainstream: BJP chief Nadda | Politics

 What the prime minister has done for the Sikh community, no other leader has done so far, Nadda asserted, highlighting various decisions taken by the BJP-led government at the Centre.

-"For thirty years, there was no arrest and no action against those involved in the 1984 anti-Sikh riots.
-People belonging to one political party enjoyed protection," the BJP chief said, training guns at the Congress.
+''For thirty years, there was no arrest and no action against those involved in 1984 anti-Sikh riots.
+People belonging to one political party enjoyed protection,'' the BJP chief said, training guns at the Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)